daconjam/Recommender-System-Datasets/README.md

   - [Retailrocket recommender system dataset](https://www.kaggle.com/retailrocket/ecommerce-dataset): This dataset consists of three files: a file with behaviour data (events.csv), a file with item properties (item_properties.сsv) and a file, which describes category tree (category_tree.сsv).
 The data has been collected from a real-world ecommerce website.
   - [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Database_download#English-language_Wikipedia): Wikipedia offers free copies of all available content to interested users.
 These databases can be used for mirroring, personal use, informal backups, offline use or database queries.
   - [Airbnb Collection](https://www.kaggle.com/fermatsavant/airbnb-dataset-of-barcelona-city): The data was take of http://tomslee.net/airbnb-data-collection-get-the-data, this represent a response of the Barcelona City.
 The data is collected from the public Airbnb web site without logging in and the code was use is available on https://github.com/tomslee/airbnb-data-collection.
+  - [Pinterest](https://github.com/kang205/STL-Dataset): This dataset contains the scene-product pairs for fashion and home, respectively.

 ### Stock